Bedroom Cleaning Hacks for Improved Sleep

 It’s official!
 A study by New York’s St. Lawrence University confirms a correlation between a messy bedroom and a poor night’s sleep.
-Simply put, “mess equals stress.”
-When you are facing a mountain of clutter, cortisol is released in the body.
+Simply put, “Mess Equals Stress.”
+When facing a mountain of clutter, the body releases cortisol.
 High levels of cortisol interfere with your ability to relax.
-The Sleep Research Society also wrote an article on “De-Cluttering the Bedroom to improve Sleep Quality".
+The Sleep Research Society wrote an article on “De-Cluttering the Bedroom to improve Sleep Quality.”
 They also suggest that tidying the bedroom area may be a helpful way to improve sleep.

-So, the first thing you need to do for a good night’s sleep is declutter and organize your room.
+So, the first thing you need to do for a good night’s sleep is to organize and declutter your room.

-This can be overwhelming if you have let the mess get out of hand.
+A chore that can feel overwhelming if you have let the mess get out of hand.
 Don’t be afraid to break it up into smaller tasks or even call in a professional organization expert.
-Think, “a place for everything and everything in it’s place.”
+Think, “a place for everything and everything in its place.”
 If something doesn’t have a “place,” it’s time to discard or donate it.

 Remove or Tidy the Clutter.